Pronator Syndrome

 Non-Surgical

 The vast majority of patients with pronator syndrome respond well to conservative treatment.
-Three to six months of rest from the offending activity, splinting, and use of NSAIDs to decrease inflammation under the watchful eye of a hand specialist may be all that is needed for symptoms to resolve.
+Three to six months of rest from the offending activity, splinting, and the use of NSAIDs to decrease inflammation under a hand specialist’s watchful eye may be all needed for symptoms to resolve.

 Surgical